Mantua - Mantua and Sabbioneta

 In 2016, Mantua was designated as the "Italian Capital of Culture".
 In 2017, it was named as the "European Capital of Gastronomy", included in the Eastern Lombardy District (together with the cities of Bergamo, Brescia, and Cremona).

 In 2008, Mantua's centro storico (old town) and the nearby comune of Sabbioneta were declared by UNESCO to be a World Heritage Site.
 Mantua's historic power and influence under the Gonzaga family between 1328 and 1708 made it one of the main artistic, cultural, and especially musical hubs of Northern Italy and of Italy as a whole.
-Having one of the most splendid courts of Europe of the fifteenth, sixteenth, and early seventeenth centuries.
+It had one of the most splendid courts of Europe of the fifteenth, sixteenth, and early seventeenth centuries.
 Mantua is noted for its significant role in the history of opera; the city is also known for its architectural treasures and artifacts, elegant palaces, and the medieval and Renaissance cityscape.
 It is the city where the composer Monteverdi premiered his 1607 opera L'Orfeo and to where Romeo was banished in Shakespeare's 1597 play Romeo and Juliet.
 It is the nearest town to the birthplace of the Roman classical poet Virgil, who is commemorated by a statue at the lakeside park "Piazza Virgiliana".

 Mantua is surrounded on three sides by artificial lakes, created during the 12th century as the city's defence system.
 These lakes receive water from the River Mincio, a tributary of the River Po, which descends from Lake Garda.
 The three lakes are called Lago Superiore, Lago di Mezzo, and Lago Inferiore ("Upper", "Middle", and "Lower" Lakes, respectively).
 A fourth lake, Lake Pajolo, which once served as a defensive water ring around the city, dried up at the end of the 18th century.